okikio-school/distributed-systems-final-project/README.md

 - The centralized server must be multithreaded so it can handle multiple clients requests at once

-- Each thread will represent a mobile agent who monitors the call and watches over the lifecycle of calls
+- Each thread will represent a mobile agent who monitors the call and watches over the lifecycle of calls (as we're using JS for calls we actually won't need a seperate thread for each call, we can just have a single thread for all calls especially when limited to 1 call per user)

 - Agents will handle the lifecycle of connections between clients once they start a call.
 This is to ensure that the server will not be overloaded with tasks being; accepting new clients, and handling connections.
 The agents will alleviate that load providing some level of load balancing.